Forgetting Sarah Marshall: Release

 The film was promoted with a "teaser" billboard campaign, featuring the text "I hate Sarah Marshall" and the address of the film's website.
 Promotion also included a mock website for a Sarah Marshall fan page and a mock website from NBC of Sarah Marshall's fictional TV show Crime Scene: Scene of the Crime.

+Jason Segel thought it would be funny to not disclose his full frontal nudity scene to his parents prior to the movie premier.
+His mother did not appreciate the joke, had to step out of the theater.
+She later emailed the family to warn them of the nudity.

 In its opening weekend, the film grossed $17.7 million in 2,798 theaters in the United States and Canada, ranking No. 2 at the box office behind The Forbidden Kingdom, and averaging $6,335 per theater in the US and per theater in Canada.
 It opened behind other Apatow productions such as Superbad, Knocked Up, The 40-Year-Old Virgin and Talladega Nights, but ahead of contemporary Apatow films Walk Hard and Drillbit Taylor.

 Forgetting Sarah Marshall grossed $105.8 million worldwide; $63.2 million in North America and $42.6 million in other territories.